 As anyone with a past intoxicated driving offense conviction will already know, all it takes is one DUI-related conviction to forever change someone’s life.
 Particularly since losing your drivers license, having to pay a high fines, becoming labeled a “high risk driver”, will increase car insurance premiums exponentially, and even deny you entry into certain countries.

-Additionally, there is always the strong likelihood of even going to jail.
+Additionally, there is always the strong likelihood of going to jail for DUI offenders who get charged a 3rd time.
 If a person causes an accident while driving under the influence no matter if it’s a first, second, or third-time DUI/DWI, they will automatically be facing many more serious charges.
 In addition to all the fines and fees a person will have to pay before they can reinstate their driver’s license, an individual will also have a permanent criminal record for life.

 If you are currently facing a 3rd offense because of driving under the influence of alcohol, drugs, or prescription medication, you can expect the full and maximum prosecution from the court.
 As a driver’s previous offenses compile, so do the severity of the penalties associated.